Setogit/ntdemo/README.md

 ```shell
 nvidia-docker2 run --runtime=nvidia -p 3030:3030 -p 8050:8050 -t setogit/ntdemo2
 ```
 Nvidia-docker2 supports Linux platforms only.
 Details are <a href="https://github.com/NVIDIA/nvidia-docker">here</a>.
-On AWS, nvidia-docker2 is pre-installed as `docker` on GPU-enabled EC2 instances.
+On AWS, nvidia-docker2 is pre-installed as `docker` in the GPU-enabled AMI image.
 Note that since multiple versions of CUDA are pre-installed and 9.0 is the default, we need to manually switch to 10.0:
 ```shell
 sudo rm /usr/local/cuda
 sudo ln -s /usr/local/cuda-10.0 /usr/local/cuda